 Week 04 — Embedded Programming

-Fab Academy 2026 · XIAO ESP32-C3 · Industrial FabLab UCuenca
+Fab Academy 2026 · Toolchains, Development Workflows and Microcontroller Programming · XIAO ESP32-C3 · Industrial FabLab UCuenca

 Objective

-- Configure and program the XIAO ESP32-C3.
+- Configure and program the XIAO ESP32-C3 using Arduino IDE.

-- Control a digital LED output.
+- Control a digital LED output through one GPIO pin of the microcontroller.

-- Validate communication between software and hardware.
+- Validate communication between software instructions and hardware behavior.

 Arduino IDE — Development Environment

 The programming environment used for this assignment was Arduino IDE, which allows development, compilation, and uploading of firmware to ESP32-based boards.
+Arduino IDE was selected because it provides a clear and accessible workflow for embedded programming, especially when working with development boards such as the XIAO ESP32-C3.

 Installation and Setup Steps: